Flipkart: 2015–2018

 In April 2015, Flipkart acquired Appiterate, a Delhi-based mobile marketing automation firm.
-Flipkart stated that it would use Appiterate's technology to enhance its mobile services.

 In October 2015, Flipkart reprised the "Big Billion Day" sale as a multi-day event known as "Big Billion Days", which would be exclusive to the Flipkart mobile app.
 Flipkart bolstered its supply chain and introduced more fulfillment centers to meet customer demand.
 Flipkart achieved a gross merchandise volume of US$300 million during the event, with the largest volumes coming from fashion sales and the largest value coming from mobiles.

-In December 2015, Flipkart purchased a stake of around 34% (at a deal of around $260 million) in the digital mapping provider MapmyIndia.
-The company also invested in the UPI mobile payments startup PhonePe same year.
-The two entities, PhonePe and Flipkart, separated as two different companies later.
+In December 2015, Flipkart purchased a 34% stake in the digital mapping provider MapmyIndia for around ₹1,600 crore ($260 million).
+In April 2016, Flipkart acquired the UPI mobile payments startup PhonePe.

-In 2016, Flipkart acquired the online fashion retailer Jabong.com from Rocket Internet for US$70 million and in January 2017, Flipkart made a US$2 million investment in TinyStep, a parenting information startup.
+In July 2016, Flipkart acquired the online fashion retailer Jabong.com from Rocket Internet for US$70 million.
+In January 2017, Flipkart made a US$2 million investment in TinyStep, a parenting information startup.

 In 2017, Flipkart sold 1.3 million phones in 20 hours on 21 September during its Big Billion Days promotion, doubling the number sold on the first day of the same event in 2016.
 Flipkart held a 51% share of all Indian smartphone shipments in 2017, overtaking Amazon India (33%).

-In April 2017, eBay announced that it would sell its Indian subsidiary, eBay.in, to Flipkart and invest US$500 million in the company.
+In April 2017, EBay announced that it would sell its Indian subsidiary, eBay.in, to Flipkart, and invest US$500 million in the company.
 While eBay suggested that the partnership would allow Flipkart to access eBay's network of international vendors, these plans never came to fruition.
-In July 2017, Flipkart made an offer to acquire its main domestic competitor, Snapdeal, for US$700 to 800 million.
-It was rejected by Snapdeal, which was seeking at least US$1 billion.
+In July 2017, Flipkart made an offer to acquire its main domestic competitor, Snapdeal, for US$800–900 million, but the offer was rejected by Snapdeal's board.

-In August 2018, American retail chain Walmart acquired a 77% controlling stake in Flipkart for US$16 billion, valuing Flipkart at around US$20 billion.
-Flipkart is valued at $37.6 billion as of 2022.

-In November 2018, Wal Mart increased the equity of Flipkart to 81.3%.